Herb Raybourn: Scouting

 Raybourn began scouting in Panama and Latin America for Major League Baseball in 1969.
-He started his career in scouting with the Pittsburgh Pirates (1969-1976) quickly making a name for himself by bringing Manny Sanguillén, Rennie Stennett, and Omar Moreno to the Pirate organization.
-He is credited with being one of the real pioneers in Latin American scouting and responsible for putting Panama on the scouting map.
-Herb scouted for the New York Yankees in the seventies and again after retiring from the Panama Canal Company in 1987 and moving to Bradenton with his family to become a full-time scout for the first time.
-As a scout for Kansas City Royals (1986-1989) Herb signed David Howard, Vincent Garibaldo, and Carlos Maldonado.
-As Director of Latin American Operations for the New York Yankees in the early nineties, Herb discovered and signed the soon-to-be Hall of Famer, Mariano Rivera only after having seen nine pitches in an impromptu tryout he organized behind Rivera’s house in Puerto Caimito.
+He started his career in scouting with the Pittsburgh Pirates (1969-1976), where he brought Manny Sanguillén, Rennie Stennett, and Omar Moreno to the Pirate organization.
+Raybourn scouted for the New York Yankees in the 1970s, and again after retiring from the Panama Canal Company in 1987 and moving to Bradenton with his family to become a full-time scout.
+As a scout for Kansas City Royals (1986-1989), he signed David Howard, Vincent Garibaldo, and Carlos Maldonado.
+As Director of Latin American Operations for the New York Yankees in the early nineties, Raybourn discovered and signed the soon-to-be Hall of Famer, Mariano Rivera only after having seen nine pitches in an impromptu tryout he organized behind Rivera’s house in Puerto Caimito.

 Raybourn later signed Rivera’s cousin Ruben Rivera, relief pitcher Ramiro Mendoza, and outfielder Ricky Ledée for the Yankees.
 As the Yankees Director of Latin American Operations he built a baseball school in Caracas, Venezuela.
 He retired from baseball in 1998 as Director of Scouting for the Toronto Blue Jays to pursue other passions—including his grandchildren and the game of golf.

-Social impact

-During his lifetime many articles were written regarding his impact on the players he recruited and the lives he changed as a result.
+Raybourn died on October 21, 2017.